Double Degree Programmes with College of Humanities and Sciences

 Mechanical Engineering MA1512 + MA1513 MA1505

-Additionally, students from Industrial & System Engineering may double-count ST2334 Probably and Statistics toward EC2303 Foundations of Econometrics.
+Additionally, students from Industrial and Systems Engineering may double-count ST2334 Probably and Statistics toward EC2303 Foundations of Econometrics.
 Students who have completed EC2303 prior to reading ST2334 must still complete the latter.

-Subject to approval from both majors, students whose home Faculty is CDE may double-count one of the options for Integrated Project in the CDE Common Curriculum toward EC4401 Honours Thesis in the Economics major.
+Subject to approval from both majors, students whose home Faculty is CDE may double-count Integrated Project in the CDE major toward EC4401 Honours Thesis in the Economics major.
 Similarly, students whose home Faculty is CHS may double-count EC4401 toward Integrated Project.

 EC4401 Honours Thesis may also be replaced with EC-coded Level 4000 regular courses.
-However, students must still complete the Integrated Project in the CDE Common Curriculum and there is no double-counting between the Integrated Project course and the EC-coded Level 4000 courses.
+However, students must still complete Integrated Project in CDE and there is no double-counting between the Integrated Project course and the EC-coded Level 4000 courses.

-Students should read the following equivalent MA-coded courses in the Mathematics major instead of those in their Engineering major.
+Students should read the following equivalent MA-coded courses in the CHS major instead of those in their Engineering major.

 Course in Engineering major Course in Mathematics major Course to be read by DDP students